-Why choose UCLA Health for testicular cancer care?
+Why choose UCLA Health for testicular cancer treatments?

 UCLA Health’s Testicular Cancer Program in the Department of Urology is part of the Institute of Urologic Oncology and the Jonsson Comprehensive Cancer Center (JCCC).
-Our deep experience and multi-disciplinary team provide comprehensive and personalized care with rapid access to all clinical services.
+Our deep experience, testicular cancer specialists, and multi-disciplinary team provide comprehensive and personalized care with rapid access to all clinical services.
 We take care of the physical, mental, and emotional needs of our patients with testicular cancer.

 Access to innovative research: As an academic medical center, we offer eligible patients early access to clinical research studies for promising testicular cancer treatments and surgical techniques.